markbastian/talk-good-bad-ugly/README.md

-# Functional Programming: Writing Stateless Code in a Stateful World with Clojure
+# The Good, the Bad and the Ugly: A Polyglot's Perspective on Java, Scala, and Clojure

-Slide content to be presented at JavaOne 2015.
+Slide presentation.

 ## Usage
 Execute the following commands in a shell:

-git clone git@github.com:markbastian/talk-stateless-code.git
+git clone git@github.com:markbastian/talk-good-bad-ugly.git

 cd presentation